Petemc121/RoamingRolls/README.md

 # RoamingRolls
-A BJJ gym database build from scratch using the Wordpress CMS.
+A BJJ gym database build on a self made custom theme using the Wordpress CMS.

 This website has the following functionality: